End of World War II in Asia: Thailand (Siam)

 After Japan's defeat in 1945, most of the international community, with the exception of Britain, did not accept Thailand's declaration of war, as it had been signed under duress.
 Thailand was not occupied by the Allies, but it was forced to return the territory it had regained to the French.
-In the postwar period Thailand had relations with the United States, which it saw as a protector from the communist revolutions in neighbouring countries.
+In the postwar period, the Thai government had close relations with the United States, which it saw as a protector from the communist revolutions in neighbouring countries.

 Occupation of Japan

 At the end of World War II, Japan was occupied by the Allies, led by the United States with contributions also from Australia, India, New Zealand and the United Kingdom.
 This foreign presence marked the first time in its history that the island nation had been occupied by a foreign power.
 The San Francisco Peace Treaty, signed on September 8, 1951, marked the end of the Allied occupation, and after it came into force on April 28, 1952, Japan was once again an independent country.